lucidfrontier45/anybayes/README.md

-# KDE Naive Bayes
+# Any Naive Bayes
-Naive Bayes Classifier with Empirical Distribution by Kernel Density Estimation
+Naive Bayes Classifier with Any Distribution

 # Install